Hokitika Gorge Walk

 From the viewing platform, continue for another 6 minutes along the curving boardwalks and you will reach a swing bridge.
 From here there are excellent views of the blue-green waters of the Hokitika River as it makes its way through the rock sided Hokitika Gorge.

 For good views further up the gorge, cross the swing bridge and when you come to the end of it turn left (straight ahead leads to private farmland).
-The track continues for another 200 m through the bush to another viewing platform with looking out to the gorge upstream of the bridge.
+The track continues for another 200 m (10 minutes) through the bush, crossing a small bridge to a second viewing platform with looking out to the gorge upstream of the bridge.
+Access to a small beach is also available here.
+Be sure to take time to read the warning signs and close the gate after you.

 Hokitika Gorge Scenic Reserve is 33 km east of Hokitika.
 Leave Hokitika's main road by turning inland onto Stafford St which become Kaniere Rd, then Kaniere-Kowhitirangi Rd.
 South of Kokatahi the road turns sharp left, then sharp right.
 Turn left into Johnston Rd, right into Nielson Rd, and left into Whitcombe Valley Rd.